vim-utils/vim-husk/README.md

 - `M-d` (Alt-d) delete "word" after the cursor
 - `M-BS` (Alt-Backspace) delete "word" before the cursor, same as [c_CTRL-W](http://vimdoc.sourceforge.net/htmldoc/cmdline.html#c_CTRL-W)
+- `M-#` (Alt-shift-3) insert comment at the beginning of the line and execute it.
+Useful for discarding the line, but still keeping it in the command-line history for later retrieval.

 ### Installation